 Graduates!
 Congratulations as we near the celebration of your great achievement!

-The University will have our commencement ceremonies for our fall semester graduates this December 21, 2023.
-More details will become available on this website as the fall semester starts.
-As with our most recent commencement ceremonies, Hofstra University will be following New York state's guidelines for commencements at that time.
+The university will have our commencement ceremonies for our spring semester graduates this May 19 and May 20.
+More details will become available on this website as the spring semester starts.
+As with our most recent commencement ceremonies, Hofstra University will be following New York State’s guidelines for commencements at that time.
 We look forward to celebrating your graduation.

 From the President

-I am looking forward to celebrating your graduation at our Midyear commencement ceremony for baccalaureate, graduate, and law degree candidates on Thursday, December 21, 2023, at the David S. Mack Sports and Exhibition Complex, located on the North Campus.
+I am looking forward to celebrating your graduation at our spring commencement ceremonies for baccalaureate and graduate degree candidates on Sunday, May 19 and our law degree candidates on Monday, May 20, 2024 at the David S. Mack Sports and Exhibition Complex, located on the North Campus.

 The Office of Academic Records must certify you as eligible for graduation.
 Any outstanding financial obligations (i.e., tuition, fees, or fines) must be paid prior to commencement.
 If you have questions regarding your eligibility, please call the Office of Academic Records at 516-463-8000 (option 2).

 To confirm graduation ceremony attendance and order your academic attire, please visit www.hofstra.edu/academicattire.
 You will be directed to the Hofstra portal.
 Simply follow the instructions, carefully check the order and click submit.
 An order confirmation will display.
 For the May commencement ceremonies, all orders for academic attire must be received by midnight on March 25.
 For the Midyear ceremony in December, all orders for academic attire must be received by midnight on November 1.
 Additional academic attire will be ordered for students who miss the deadline or register late.
 Please follow the instructions in the Academic Attire Distribution paragraph to obtain academic attire after the deadline.